rpeckner-broad/Specter/README.md

 # Specter

-Specter is an algorithm for the targeted analysis of data-independent acquisition mass spectrometry proteomics experiments.
+Specter is an algorithm for the targeted analysis of data-independent acquisition mass spectrometry proteomics experiments, which is described in detail in our paper in [*Nature Methods*](http://dx.doi.org/10.1038/nmeth.4643).
 It can analyze data from any instrument type and window acquisition scheme.
 The required user inputs are a DIA data file in centroided mzML format, a spectral library in blib format, and a mass accuracy parameter, specified in parts-per-million.

 The raw output of Specter is a .csv file describing the total ion intensities (= sum of fragment ion intensities) of each precursor in the spectral library at each retention time point of the experiment.
 A snippet of the typical raw output file looks like this:
 ```